RobMeades/watchdog/software/README.md

 ...to enable the headers module of Apache and see the additional `Header set` lines in the Apache configuration file below.

 Edit the file `/etc/apache2/sites-available/000-default.conf` to set `DocumentRoot` to wherever you plan to run the `watchdog` executable; best not to put this in your own home directory as permissions get awkward, put it somehere like `/home/http/`.

-You probably also need to add in the same Apache configuration file:
+You probably also need to add, in the same Apache configuration file:

 ```
         <Directory your_document_root>